boschresearch/blech-doc/website/content/en/blog/articles/module-system/index.md

 In order to enable whitebox testing, Blech allows to import all the implementation details of a module by using keyword `internal`.
 An `internal import` makes all elements in a module detectable - nothing is hidden.

-Of course, this requires the source code of the module implementation - the `ringbuffer.blc` file in our example.
+In the following example, it is not enough to use the signature `ringbuffer.blh` to compile the white-box test program.
-The modules provided by a library cannot be whitebox-tested, because a packaged library usually does not contain module implementation files.
+In fact the compiler needs the source code of the module implementation `ringbuffer.blc` in order to detect the hidden implementation details.

 ```blech
 import n8 "box:base/nat8"  // base library for nat8-related stuff